To use our WebSocket, you will need beforehand:

 You can obtain your api_key and user_id from your PlayAI account.

-The response will contain a JSON object with a webSocketUrl field that you can use to connect to the WebSocket server.
+The response will contain a JSON object with a webSocketUrls field that you can use to connect to the WebSocket server according to the desired model.

 {